Be Careful with Codeine to Avoid Serious Consequences

 Codeine is an effective cough suppressant and can also be used for the treatment of pain.
 It’s that second use that gives a hint toward the potential hazards of codeine.
 Like many other drugs used for pain management, codeine is an opiate.

-And as the ongoing opioid epidemic has taught us, misuse of opiates can lead to the development of a substance use disorder and a range of devastating side effects.
+As the ongoing opioid epidemic has taught us, misuse of opiates can lead to the development of a codeine use disorder and a range of devastating side effects.
 Codeine can set that chain of events in motion.

 Relatively speaking, codeine is one of the less powerful opiates.
 But for some people, that lower strength is part of the problem.